 You are developing a skill, and good tools can make the output better.

 More importantly, they can make the process of journaling brilliantly enjoyable.
 There’s a difference between school supplies and artist tools.

 So go ahead.
-Take your badass creative self to a stationary store or Etsy shop and invest.
+Take your badass creative self to Blick, or your local stationary store or an Etsy shop and invest.